solher/zest/README.md

 ## API documentation

-The Swagger API documentation is available on `/explorer`
+The Swagger API documentation is available on `/explorer`.

+## Why Zest ?

+The main purpose of Zest is to speed up the development of simple resource oriented apps, without doing compromises on the performances and the scalability.

+I see Zest more like a boilerplate/framework than a "toolbox" framework like [Beego](https://github.com/astaxie/beego) or [Revel](https://github.com/revel/revel).

+A good practice could be to clone the Zest repo and directly build an app on it.

 ## Features